 Sensitivity assessment.
 Typical surface water temperatures around the UK coast vary, seasonally from 4-19°C (Huthnance, 2010).
 The biotope is considered to tolerate a 2°C increase in temperature for a year.
 An acute increase at the pressure benchmark may be tolerated in winter, but a sudden return to typical temperatures could lead to mortalities among acclimated animals.
-No evidence was found to support this assessment, however.
-An acute increase of 5°C in summer would be close to the lethal thermal temperature for Balanus crenatus and loss of this species would alter the character of the biotope.
+No evidence was found to support this assessment, however an acute increase of 5°C in summer would be close to the lethal thermal temperature for Balanus crenatus and loss of this species would alter the character of the biotope.
 Biotope resistance is therefore assessed as 'Medium' and resilience as 'High' and biotope sensitivity is therefore 'Low'.

-Temperature decrease (local)

-Medium Q: High A: Medium C: High High Q: High A: High C: High Low Q: High A: Medium C: High
+Temperature decrease High High Not sensitive (local) Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High